xtracdev/xavi/docs/datadogmon.md

 ### Monitoring Hostname

 Also in datadog.conf, set host name to the host qualifier you might wish to use for filtering in datadog.
-Note this value can also be exported as an evironment variable (TODO - does the env var override the conf file value?
-How exactly is this used).
+Note this value can also be exported as an evironment variable.
+The environment variable value appears to be ignored if set in the agent.

 ### Configure DataDog for Statsd Collection